Generic Name: meropenem

 Store unopened vials at cool room temperature away from moisture and heat.

-After mixing your medicine, you will need to use it within a certain number of hours.
+After mixing your medicine, you must use it within a certain number of hours.
 This will depend on the diluent and how you store the mixture (at cool room temperature, or in a refrigerator).
 Carefully follow the mixing and storage instructions provided with your medicine.
 Ask your pharmacist if you have questions.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.